It can be tough to lose weight through changes to diet and exercise alone. If you can relate to that, we see you.

 You’ll only go up to higher doses if your prescriber says it’s okay.
 Usually though, you’ll be able to progress if you aren’t getting troublesome side effects.

 While side effects can happen.
 They are usually mild and can be dealt with.
-For example, sipping ginger tea and drinking plenty of water could help with nausea.
-Eating more fibre might ease constipation.
+For example, reducing portion size, removing trigger foods, sipping ginger tea and drinking plenty of water could help with nausea.
+Eating more fiber might ease constipation.
 Check in with your doctor if your side effects are becoming a problem or don’t go away though.

 FYI: it’s completely fine to stay on a lower dose of Mounjaro—it will still work and may help manage any potential side effects more effectively.